stganser/polyite/README.md

 contains a single statement.
 We provide the configuration option `expectPrevectorization` which, if set to `true`, will cause Polyite to process schedule trees that will not break Polly's pre-vectorizer.
 This feature is experimental and is only meant as a basic support for pre-vectorization with
 Polly.
 It is unclear, whether Polyite is suitable for a schedule search space exploration with pre-vectorization enabled in its current state.

-Suggestions for improvements are welcome.
+Suggestions for improvements are welcome :-)

 ### Schedule Classification
   Polyite has the ability to learn performance models from the results of